KPop Demon Hunters: Animation

-Hanh Nguyen, for Salon, highlighted that the animation of Jinu's pet tiger and magpie—which the creative team call Derpy and Sussie respectively—are based on minhwa, a type of Korean folk art that was popular during the Joseon period.
-Images of tigers, magpies, and pine trees are the focus of the Hojak-do genre of minhwa; the portrayal of these animals in the film took cues from the satirical, anti-authority character that Hojak-do took on during the 17th century.
-Park Han-sol of The Korea Times wrote that minhwa was often "whimsical" with "mischievous details" and depictions of tiger and magpie delivered "a playful jab at those in power".
-She commented that the film's gag of the magpie stealing the tiger's hat "feels like an affectionate nod to the long-running visual joke".
-Sechrist was also a story artist for the film and designed the tiger; he explained that the blue color of the tiger's fur possibly originated with production designer Helen Mingjue Chen wanting to make the character feel more magical.
-Kang commented that Derpy was initially conceived without a clear role in the film; however, they did not want him to be just a sidekick.
-The team was inspired by a painting by Chen of a tiger statue turning into a real tiger next to an open shirt Jinu, which led to the idea of Derpy being Jinu's pet, eventually becoming a means for Rumi and Jinu to exchange messages and communicate, "and then the bird tagged along".
-Kang also stated that while the animals "live between these two worlds", they are not demons, with their nature being left mysterious.
+Salon's Hanh Nguyen wrote that the animation of Jinu's pet tiger and magpie—which the creative team calls Derpy and Sussie respectively—are based on minhwa, a type of Korean folk art that was popular during the Joseon period.
+Images of tigers, magpies, and pine trees are the focus of the Hojak-do genre of minhwa; the portrayal of these animals took cues from the satirical, anti-authority character that Hojak-do took on during the 17th century.
+Park Han-sol of The Korea Times wrote that minhwa was often "whimsical" with "mischievous details", and depictions of tiger and magpie delivered "a playful jab at those in power".
+She said the gag of the magpie stealing the tiger's hat "feels like an affectionate nod to the long-running visual joke".
+Sechrist, acting as a story artist, designed the tiger with bright blue fur to enhance the character's magical feel, a design choice attributed to production designer Helen Mingjue Chen.
+Kang commented that Derpy was initially conceived without a clear role, but they did not want him to be just a sidekick.
+The team was inspired by a painting by Chen of a tiger statue turning into a real tiger next to an open-shirt Jinu, which led to the idea of Derpy being Jinu's pet, eventually becoming a means for Rumi and Jinu to exchange messages and communicate, "and then the bird tagged along".
+Kang said the animals "live between these two worlds", with their nature left mysterious.